On the digital track: transit in unpredictable times

-“They can also be used to analyze data about their interactions with businesses, drawing on internal and external sources such as survey data, call center and issue-tracking systems, help desk complaints, social media scans, and Web scans,” it says.
+“They can also be used to analyse data about their interactions with businesses, drawing on internal and external sources such as survey data, call centre and issue-tracking systems, help desk complaints, social media scans and Web scans,” it says.

 Blockchain—the distributed, encrypted digital transaction ledger at the core of Bitcoin—could be useful for agencies dealing with high volumes of sensitive records.
 For example, a central bank could deploy it for interbank settlements or cross-border transactions.